 Use of church buildings for essential community services

-Following the announcement from the Prime Minister and the First Minister on 23 March 2020 that all non-essential shops and services must close, further guidance was published yesterday (24 March) by the Ministry of Housing, Communities and Local Government.
+Following the announcement from the Prime Minister and the First Minister on 23 March 2020 that all non-essential shops and services must close, further guidance was published on 24 March by the Ministry of Housing, Communities and Local Government.
 The purpose of this guidance is to explain, in clear terms, what facilities and services are to remain open.

 Current instructions from Government state that that church buildings should now be closed.
 However, a number of congregations allow their buildings to be used to support vulnerable members of their congregation and the wider community.
 This is either through arrangement with other agencies such as food banks, or by providing cooked meals for the homeless.
 In light of the recent instructions by the UK Government and the updated guidance from the Ministry of Housing, Communities and Local Government, the following activities would be a permitted in church buildings: